GurkiratSaini/team-profile-generator/README.md

   ## Tests
   This application has a __tests__ directory that tests Objects using Jest.
 To run tests, enter 'npm test' in console.

+  ## Video Walkthrough
+  Video Walkthrough of this application can be found [here.](https://drive.google.com/file/d/1FBl0LNFYFTyyzWNX78YZ-cA6SDglvXGD/view?usp=sharing)
+  The generated file from the video is available in the repository as team.html.

   ## Questions
   If you have any questions, feel free to reach out to me at below-